 This is the simplest sign.
 Those warning indicators on your dash are not just pretty pictures, but they tell you when something is wrong with your vehicle.
-If you see a check engine light, you might want to use your car monitoring system to quickly diagnose issues.
+If you see a check engine light, you better conduct a car diagnostic test and find out what’s wrong with your vehicle.

 Bad Gas Mileage

 Are you filling up your gasoline tank more often than usual?
 This is a sign that something isn’t working right and your O2 sensor could potentially be one of the causes.
 Your gas mileage efficiency will decrease over time, so you’ll need to monitor this to recognize the pattern.

 Everyone hates failing, especially in a test, but your emissions test is one that could be costly to pay for (especially when you’d have to pay for a second one).
 Poor oxygen sensors are one of the most common reasons for failure during an emissions test.
 Make sure to have your sensors checked by a mechanic prior to your first test to save you time and money.